withmonumental/docs/src/guides/promotions.md

 # this page will appear in starred articles
 star: true
 # You can customize footer content
-footer: Footer content for test
+footer: Monumental | Copyright © 2023
 # You can customize copyright content
-copyright: No Copyright
+copyright: false
 ---

 ## Collections
 ## Features